 Pints for Parrots

 Enjoy a few pints for parrots!
-Join us for a fun-filled evening on August 11 to support the future of the beautiful Hyacinth macaw.
+Join us for a fun-filled evening on August 10 from 4 pm - 8 pm to support the future of the beautiful Hyacinth macaw.
 All of the funds raised from Pints for Parrots will benefit the ongoing work of the Hyacinth Macaw Project.
-This new event will feature a raffle auction and a 50/50 raffle and best of all, The Parrot Bar and Grill will be donating $1 for any pint of beer sold!
+There will be a raffle auction and a 50/50 raffle and best of all, The Parrot Bar and Grill will be donating $1 for any pint of beer sold!

 The Hyacinth Macaw Project involves research, management, and conservation of the species.
 In carrying out these objectives, biologists, veterinarians, field workers, ranchers, and university students share in activities ranging from technical studies on reproduction, behavior, and habitat to environmental education.